aidgn-com/fullscore/README.md

 No data endpoints required.
 No separate analytics servers or central database queries needed.
 Browser and Edge connect closely in spacetime like sympathetic resonance—fast and vivid.
 Processing delays are imperceptibly low.

 A traditional concert hall would be different.
 Without complex broadcast equipment, without separate studios, street music spreads worldwide.

-### Session Management

-Singer-songwriters can manage multiple sessions simultaneously.
-For smooth performances, we recommend limiting to rhythm_01 through rhythm_07.
-New sessions are created when cookies fill up or when switching browser tabs.

-Limiting to 7 sessions prevents audience confusion from constantly changing setlists during one performance.
-Exceeding this number suggests noise pollution rather than pure busking—likely a bot signal.

-Edge also has limits.
-Famous CDN/edge networks typically set header size limits at 8~32KB.
-While sufficient for streaming 4KB cookie sessions, too many sessions risk disconnection.
-When performances run too long, livestreaming stops at the singer-songwriter's signal (echo=2).
-The performance data archives privately, then new streaming begins.
-This circular structure enables practically unlimited performances.

-Edge is a good friend who asks for no compensation for management activities, but may grumble and request small rewards if livestreaming restarts too frequently.

 ### Performance Techniques